(Latin: a suffix; a person who, a place where, a thing which, or pertaining to; connected with; having the character of; apparatus)

-2. A reference to a religious cleansing of the body by washing; especially, a ritual washing of the hands, etc.: Robert completed his ablutionary ceremonies of washing and drying his hands each morning before going to prayer in the chapel.
+2. A reference to a religious purification of the body by washing; especially, a ritual washing of the hands, etc.: Robert completed his ablutionary ceremonies of soaping up, rinsing, and the drying of his hands each morning before going to prayer in the chapel.

 2. A reference to where indigenous or original fauna or flora existed or may continue to survive in a geographical area: The animals in these aboriginary areas no longer exist.